 Practical Rapid Prototyping for Robotics with ROS 2 & Docker Training Course

-This instructor-led, live training (available online or onsite) is aimed at beginner to intermediate participants who wish to accelerate their robotics development workflows using ROS 2 and Docker.
+This instructor-led, live training (online or onsite) is aimed at beginner-level to intermediate-level participants who wish to accelerate robotics development workflows using ROS 2 and Docker.

 By the end of this training, participants will be able to: